The mapping feature is used to interact with customer planning maps as well as to view Base Station viewsheds and end points statistics.

 Selecting opens a dialog that displays the valid columns for the planning map.
 A planning map consists of multiple columns of data including latitude and longitude location information in the decimal degrees format, ex.
 42.8334, -106.35946.
 The required columns for Base Stations are latitude, longitude, type, radius and height.
 These values are used to create a Base Station viewshed on the map.
 The minimum required columns for end points are latitude and longitude only.
 Planning maps are saved in CSV file format.

 By selecting the “Calculate Path Quality” entry, a path quality analysis with be performed for each endpoint location based on the projected viewshed of Base Stations in the area.
+Base Stations and proposed Base Stations in the imported file contribute to the path quality calculation.
+The Path Quality Settings for the calculation can be configured here.

 3. Selecting will open the local computer file explorer to select the desired planning map that has previously been created.
 For this example, the file “Customer_Location_mapversion” was selected.
 Click the “Import” button to import the planning map into the mapping tool.